-As we age, we are faced with various diseases which are the result of our diets.
+As we age, we face various diseases that are the result of our diets.
 Diabetes and high blood sugar are among the most prevalent conditions we face during our old age.
-High sugar intake is one of the worst things we can do to our body because it has so many adverse effects on our health.
+High sugar intake is one of the worst things we can do to our body because of its many adverse effects on our health.

 Studies show that excessive sugar consumption can lead to type 2 diabetes, heart disease, cancer and tooth decay.
 Of course, there is sugar in fruits and vegetables, but their effect on blood sugar is negligible, and this type of sugar is very healthy.
 The main danger is the sugars added to processed foods.
 In today’s article on Living Maples Mag, we will introduce ways so that seniors stop using too much sugar.

 Sugar-free Drinks Are Better Choices